Course Syllabus 2018-2019

-American History is a two block course that all 8th grade students are required to take.
-It is on the A/B block trading every other day with Science.
+American History is a 2 Block (semester) course that all 8th grade students are required to take either in the fall or the spring.
 This course examines United States History from the French and Indian War to the Civil War.
 The students will describe and analyze the major causes, key events, and important personalities of this time frame.
 The students will examine in greater depth the factors, events, documents, significant individuals, and political ideas that led to the formation of the United States of America.
 These will be pursued through a chronological study of the early national period, westward expansion, towards the Civil War and Reconstruction Eras.
 Citizenship skills will focus upon the historic development and understanding of constitutional government in the United States.
 The student will continue to develop and put to use a variety of Social Studies Process and Literacy skills.

 Required Daily Materials- These will not be provided by the teacher